Learn about restraining orders from award-winning Wisconsin family law attorneys

 Talk to a Restraining Order Attorney

 A Temporary Restraining Order can be obtained almost immediately if the judge or court commissioner who reviews your petition believes there are reasonable grounds for granting it.
 A hearing to extend the TRO to a permanent (2-year or 4-year) injunction on a domestic abuse, child abuse, or harassment restraining order must be held within 14 days of the filing of the Petition, unless the time is extended for an additional 14 days by the court upon on written consent of both parties, if a new judge is requested, or if the respondent was unable to be served with the Petition.
+The sheriff or process server handles service of process by delivering the summons and petition to the respondent, which must be completed before the hearing can proceed.

 Domestic abuse and child abuse injunctions do not require a filing fee.
 Harassment injunctions do not require a filing fee if the Petition alleges stalking, sexual assault, physical violence, impaired physical condition, or threats of the same.
 The cost of attorney fees to represent you at an injunction hearing will vary based on the allegations and the time needed to prepare for and present the evidence in court.
+Many law firms offer a free consultation to discuss your case, and some provide payment plans or flat fee arrangements to make legal representation affordable and accessible.
+Legal aid organizations may also provide pro bono services for low-income individuals.

 Before the court date?

 Yes.
-You would simply contact the Clerk of Courts of the county in which you filed and inform the court that you wish to dismiss your Petition requesting a restraining order and ask that the court remove the hearing.
+You would simply contact the Clerk of Courts of the county in which you filed and inform the court that you wish to dismiss your Petition requesting a restraining order, and ask that the court remove the hearing.
 The court will also dismiss your Petition if you fail to appear for the hearing.

 After the court date?

 Yes.
 In order to drop a restraining order that has been granted based on your Petition, you would need to contact the Clerk of Courts of the county in which you filed and find out the procedure for dropping the restraining order.
 Some counties may require a hearing to make sure you understand the implications of dropping the restraining order before the court will approve that request.
+This modification process ensures your safety and that you are making an informed decision.

 > Read more about contesting a restraining order in Wisconsin.

 If a domestic abuse restraining order has been granted against you, you will have to surrender any firearms that you own.
 If a harassment restraining order has been granted against you, the court may require you to surrender any firearms that you own, depending on the circumstances.
 The court will set a hearing to surrender firearms and require the respondent to surrender any firearms owned to the sheriff of the county in which the restraining order was issued, the sheriff of the county in which the respondent resides, or to another person designated by the respondent and approved by the court.
+Failure to comply with firearm surrender requirements can result in contempt charges and additional penalties.

 Our number one priority is to ensure the protection and well being of our clients.
 We've also won awards for cases involving the following practice areas of family law in Wisconsin: